-Financial assets include investments in affiliates, joint ventures and associates of EUR 46,632k (prior year: EUR 42,684k) which for reasons of immateriality are neither consolidated nor accounted for using the equity method.
-Changes in fair value are recorded under other comprehensive income without affecting profit and loss.
+Financial assets include investments in affiliates, joint ventures and associates of EUR 19,443k (prior year: EUR 46,632k) which for reasons of immateriality are neither consolidated nor accounted for using the equity method.
+Changes in fair value are recorded under other comprehensive income.
 Information about the methods used to determine fair value is provided in note 6.10.

-Furthermore, loans issued to the above investees of EUR 10,000k (prior year: EUR 10,000k) and loans issued to third parties (EUR 2k; prior year: EUR 2k) are included under financial assets.
+Furthermore, loans issued to the above investees of EUR 10,000k (prior year: EUR 10,000k) and loans issued to third parties (EUR 3k; prior year: EUR 2k) are included under financial assets.